 The FTR Credit Requirement, as otherwise described above, shall be increased when the Mark-to-Auction Value is negative.
 The increase shall equal the absolute value of the negative Mark-to-Auction Value less the value of ARR credits that are held in the customer account and have not been used to reduce the FTR Credit Requirement prior to application of the Mark-to-Auction Value.
-PJMSettlement shall recalculate ARR credits held by each Market Participant after each annual FTR auction and may also recalculate such ARR credits at any other additional time intervals it deems appropriate.
+PJM shall recalculate ARR credits held by each Market Participant after each annual FTR auction and may also recalculate such ARR credits at any other additional time intervals it deems appropriate.
 Application of the Mark-to-Auction Value, including the effect from ARR application, shall not decrease the FTR Credit Requirement.

-For Market Participant customer accounts for which FTR bids have been submitted into the current FTR auction, if the Market Participant’s FTR Credit Requirement exceeds its credit available for FTRs as a result of the mark-to-auction requirements for the Market Participant’s portfolio of FTRs in the tentative cleared solution for an FTR auction (or auction round), PJMSettlement shall issue a Collateral Call to the Market Participant, and the Market Participant must fulfill such demand before 4:00 p.m. on the following Business Day.
-If a Market Participant does not timely satisfy such Collateral Call, PJMSettlement shall, in coordination with PJM, cause the removal of all of that Market Participant's bids in that FTR auction (or auction round), submitted from such Market Participant’s customer account, and a new cleared solution shall be calculated for the FTR auction (or auction round).
+For Market Participant customer accounts for which FTR bids have been submitted into the current FTR auction, if the Market Participant’s FTR Credit Requirement exceeds its credit available for FTRs as a result of the mark-to-auction requirements for the Market Participant’s portfolio of FTRs in the tentative cleared solution for an FTR auction (or auction round), PJM shall issue a Collateral Call to the Market Participant, and the Market Participant must fulfill such demand before 4:00 p.m. on the following Business Day.
+If a Market Participant does not timely satisfy such Collateral Call, PJM shall, in coordination with PJM, cause the removal of all of that Market Participant's bids in that FTR auction (or auction round), submitted from such Market Participant’s customer account, and a new cleared solution shall be calculated for the FTR auction (or auction round).

 If necessary, PJM shall repeat the auction clearing calculation.
-PJM shall repeat these mark-to-auction calculations subsequent to any secondary clearing calculation, and PJMSettlement shall require affected Market Participants to establish additional credit.
+PJM shall repeat these mark-to-auction calculations subsequent to any secondary clearing calculation, and PJM shall require affected Market Participants to establish additional credit.

 Subsequent to final clearing of an FTR auction or an annual FTR auction round, PJM shall recalculate the FTR Credit Requirement for all FTR portfolios, and, as applicable, issue to each Market Participant an MTA Collateral Call for the total amount by which the FTR Credit Requirement exceeds the credit allocated in any of the Market Participant's accounts.

-If the MTA Collateral Call is not satisfied within two Business Days, then such Market Participant shall be restricted in all of its credit-screened transactions.
+If the MTA Collateral Call is not satisfied within the applicable cure period referenced in Operating Agreement, section 15, then such Market Participant shall be restricted in all of its credit-screened transactions.
 Specifically, such Market Participant may not engage in any Virtual Transactions or Export Transactions, or participate in RPM Auctions or other RPM activity.
 Such Market Participant may engage only in the selling of open FTR positions, either in FTR auctions or bilaterally, provided such sales would reduce the Market Participant's FTR Credit Requirements.
 PJM shall not return any Collateral to such Market Participant, and no payment shall be due or payable to such Market Participant, until its credit shortfall is remedied.
 Market Participant shall allocate any excess or unallocated Collateral to any of its account in which there is a credit shortfall.
 Market Participants may remedy their credit shortfall at any time through provision of sufficient Collateral.

 If a Market Participant fails to satisfy MTA Collateral Calls for two consecutive auctions of overlapping periods, e.g. two balance of Planning Period auctions, an annual FTR auction and a balance of Planning Period auction, or two long term FTR auctions, (for this purpose the four rounds of an annual FTR auction shall be considered a single auction), the Market Participant shall be declared in default of this Attachment Q.

-V. GENERAL OBLIGATIONS
+VII.
+PEAK MARKET ACTIVITY AND WORKING CREDIT LIMIT

 A. Peak Market Activity Credit Requirement